 A restaurant's profit and loss statement, or P&L, is a handy document to keep track of your business' overall finances.
 The P&L summarizes income, expenses and inventory, illustrating a restaurant's total profits and losses over a period of time.
 Most P&L statements involve two major sections:

-- The section first specifies any sources of revenue, including food and beverage sales, merchandise sales, catering, and any other source of income important to the restaurant.
+The First Section specifies any sources of revenue, including food and beverage sales, merchandise sales, catering, and any other source of income important to the restaurant.
 This section also includes the usage cost associated with the sales, known as the Cost of Goods Sold (COGS). » Learn More About Restaurant Cost of Goods

 All sales income is recorded on the P&L statement.
 There are usually separate lines on the statement for the different sources of income, including the following common sources of restaurant revenue: